 The UW-Whitewater Institute for Sales Excellence is housed in the Department of Marketing.
-Along with Institute programs and activities, the Department of Marketing offers a Professional Selling Emphasis (marketing majors) and a Professional Selling Certificate (any major).
-To meet the needs of these two curricular options, the Department of Marketing has six faculty involved in the teaching of six different courses.
+Along with Institute programs and activities, the Department of Marketing offers a Professional Selling Emphasis (marketing majors), Professional Selling Minor (any major but marketing), and a Professional Selling Certificate (any major).
+To meet the needs of these two curricular options, the Department of Marketing has six faculty involved in the teaching of eight different courses.
 Below we introduce the two curricular options and describe the mix of courses.

 The Professional Selling Emphasis (marketing majors) serves marketing students interested in specializing in sales.
 Students in the Professional Selling emphasis are required to take Principles of Selling, Sales Management, Business to Business Marketing, Sales Negotiation and Conflict Resolution, Entrepreneurial and Advanced Selling Techniques, plus three credits of electives.
 The Sales Internship class is recommended, but not required.